1. What is the legal framework governing unilateral conduct by companies with market power?

 There are no relevant rules or procedure for offering commitments or informal undertakings in dominance cases.
 However, in practice the authority accepts such commitments and most cases are settled.

-55 What proportion of cases have been settled in the past five years?
+55. What proportion of cases have been settled in the last five years?

 According to the AMC annual reports, every year the AMC central office and regional divisions put an end to several thousands of violations involving abuses of dominance.
-The AMC statistics shows that the majority of such cases have been settled.
+The AMC statistics shows that the majority of such cases – 65 per cent on the average in the last five years – have been settled.

 The AMC decision concerning finding of abuse may be appealed in part or in full within two months as of the receipt of the decision.